-It takes 8 weeks to complete the certificate program.
-All coursework must be completed in the sequence in which it is offered.
-Students should plan to spend 6-8 hours per week on online coursework, including reading assignments, research and writing projects, and online discussions.
+The FDA Regulation and Liability course can be completed in just 8 weeks.
+Coursework must be completed in the sequence in which it is offered.
+You should plan to spend about 6-8 hours per week on online coursework, including reading assignments, research and writing projects, and online discussions.